holly-cummins/pact-quarkus-sweater-demo/demo-script.md

 ## Sweater colour

+1. What happens if we order other sweater colours?
+In the UI, order a white sweater, a grey sweater, a brown sweater, a black sweater ... all should work fine.
+Then try a pink sweater - it will come back as white!
+This is a business process flaw we've identified.
+We don't have any dyer in the flow, so the farmer is restricted to colours of sheep.
-1. We were too vague in our contract.
+2. We were too vague in our contract.
 We actually said in the contract any colour would give a white sweater.
 Change `stringType` to
 ```java
                 .stringValue("colour", "pink")